 If you love the stock Android and don’t want to face any bloatware and advertisements then the Edge 20 is the perfect device for you.
 You always get fast charging and good gaming and multimedia experience on this device.

 The phone has an impressive display with great viewing angles while the chipset is not the flagship-grade but easily gets you through any situation.

-But as for now in this price range is definitely a positive choice and no one offers you such screen and camera features.
+But as for now, this price range is a positive choice and no one offers you such screen and camera features.
 Let me know what you think guys about Motorola Edge 20 in the comments section below.